 PUBLIC SAFETY ALTERNATE PHONE NUMBERS

-The telephone numbers for the University's 9-1-1 Communication Center have not changed.
+The telephone numbers for the University's 9-1-1 Communications Center have not changed.
 You may download a printable PDF of the Rutgers Police emergency and non-emergency lines.

 Departments are advised to check their internal telephone systems and communicate to staff what prefix (i.e. 9, 8, etc) is needed to obtain an outside line in order to dial 9-1-1.
 Likewise, departments are advised to ensure any speed dials for emergency services (police, fire, medial) have been correctly programmed.